LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 Python 3.5+
 Jupyter Notebook Python 3

-## :black_square_button: I will add more of algorithms and different types of algorithms
+## :black_square_button: Add more of algorithms and different types of algorithms

 ## Authors
 * Tin Hang